 - The host of a party who served alcohol: If a person knowingly furnished alcohol to someone under age 21 who later caused your accident, they could also be found liable by the courts.

-Your Atlanta drunk driving accident attorney can investigate the circumstances surrounding your case to determine all liable parties.
+An Atlanta multiple-party accident lawyer can investigate the circumstances surrounding your case to determine all liable parties.

 What to Do After Being Hit by a Drunk Driver in Atlanta